Devwarlt/rc_sdk/map/creation/cropping/README.txt

 2- Click on cropping.bat.
 3- Delete empty images.

-Note: You need to have installed ImageMagick first.
-You also need to be on Windows.
+Note: You need to have installed ImageMagick first. (check SOFTWARE/ImageMagick) You also need to be on Windows.